 Mercifully the Grand Old Lady of Christchurch Theatre just about survived the massive earthquakes and considerable aftershocks that rocked the city in 2010 & 2011.

-She is now well on the way to full restoration and repair, with the current target of mid to late October 2014 for reopening.
+She is now well on the way to full restoration and repair, with the current target of November 2014 for reopening.
 Some extensive earthquake strengthening work undertaken in 1998/99 without doubt saved this 100 year old Heritage building from complete collapse but some significant deconstruction was required to secure the remaining structure and protect the key interior and exterior heritage elements.

 RAISING THE ROOF ON THE ITR REBUILD...